-In 1919, Vernon Dull and his father-in-law, Ira Brenner, bought a 170 acre farm just east of Bachman.
-In 2019, the Dull family marks 100 years of farming that same land.
+In 1918, Vernon Dull and his father-in-law, Ira Brenner, bought a 170 acre farm just east of Bachman.
+In 2018, the Dull family marks 100 years of farming that same land.
 Vernon's son, Ralph, bought the farm from his father in 1969.
 In 1976, Ralph and wife Joy incorporated the farm and became Dull Homestead, Inc. Sons Pete, Mike and Kevin and daughter Becky were all involved in the day-to-day operations at that time.
-Now, those three sons, one daughter-in-law, eight grandchildren, and one great grandchild work the farm.
+Now, those three sons, one daughter-in-law, seven grandchildren, and several great grandchild work the farm.
 The grandchildren mark the fifth generation of the family to make their living off the farm.
 Over the years, the farm has grown to 1300 acres owned and an additional 1700 acres rented.
 1000 acres of our land has been secured in conservation easements.

 DHI produces, processes and packages about 1200 acres of seed corn.
-We employ around 200 teenagers each July to detassel the seed corn (please see the summer employment section for more information).
+We employ around 50 teenagers each July to detassel the seed corn (please see the summer employment section for more information).
 DHI also has a 500 sow farrow-to-finish hog operation, producing some of the leanest pork in the area.
-Locally, you can buy our pork at Landes Meats in Clayton, Ohio.
-We also grow soybeans, wheat and corn and feed out around 150 cattle.
+We also grow soybeans, wheat and corn and feed out around 300 head of cattle.